 This is all quite a bit different compared to the use of herbal tea prepared as Traditional Chinese Medicine.
 Often teas are made with upwards of 10-12 herbs of 6-12 grams for each herb.
 That can come out to a whopping 120 grams (4 ounces) of herb per day.
 These brews often include herbs that are strong tasting, sour, bitter, etc and can be very unpalatable to Western taste, especially at that dosage.
 They obviously carry far more nutrients and constituents but can feel truly overpowering to some who take them regularly.
 They are also generally decocted (simmered for a half hour to an hour) which increases the potency even further.
 For many people it is just simply too much.

 So how much is just right?
 Herbal preparations are a lot like cooking.
 There are some general ideas but then you just have to experiment.
 Some folks like a lot of salt in their food and some like alomst none.
 Some can feel quite an effect from a tea made from a store bought tea bag.
 Some require quite a bit more.
-I generally feel that if you are making teas that are trying to improve long standing chronic conditions, then more herb, and esepcially nutritive and tonic herbs, are needed for a longer period of time.
-And if the condition is more acute, then smaller quanties for shorter periods of time are needed and often tinctures are better.
+I generally feel that if you are making teas that are trying to improve long standing chronic conditions, then generally its important to bulk up on nutritive and tonic herbs for a longer period of time.
+And if the condition is more acute, then smaller quantities for shorter periods of time are needed and often tinctures are better.
 But really the answer is subjective and the joy of tea is that you can know pretty quickly what is working, or not, and adjust accordingly.

 I also am a big fan of people getting to know their herbs on a sensual level.
 That means the more someone can see, feel, smell, taste and yes- hear an herb, the more effective it often is.
 When taking a capsule, we bypass our senses in favor of experiencing the medicinal result of the herb.
 In many ways this is similar to how we approach western allopathic medicine, and my hope is for people to really gain an experiential love of herbs that emphasizes the process, instead of just the result.

 If one is taking Chinese herbal formulas, there is an emphasis on taking herbs prepared as granules and pills.
 The main reason for this is because most Westerners (understandably) won’t take decoctions.
 So people will often take up to 6 pills 3 times a day for a total of 18 pills.
 The pills are often around 5-700 mg so one could easily take around 12 grams of herb a day.
 That is far more than western herbal style dosing- but still far far less than traditional Chinese herbal decoctions.